dotnetKyle/minimalMongo/README.md

 ### Create a Repo

-Inherit your repository from MongoQRepo<T> where T is the class of your entity.
+Inherit your repository from MinimalMongoRepo<T> where T is the class of your entity.

 ```csharp
 using MongoDB.Bson;